spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

     The installer needs access to your Palette account and to your MAAS environment.
 Additionally, one (no HA) or three (HA) machines must be in ready state and have internet access in MAAS.
 If you select one machine in step 3, then you need one in MAAS.
 Likewise, if you select three machines in step 3, you need three in MAAS.
     <br />

-5. The installer installs to the MAAS machine(s) and uses the configuration file to build a new cluster to host the PCG application.
+5. The installer installs the MAAS machines and uses the configuration file to build a new cluster to host the PCG application.

 <br />